How to make a good site.

 Look at the C# version of “Huo Chess” (search the web for it, there are many repositories where I have uploaded the code, including MSDN Library, CodePlex and Codeproject) to gain a small insight on how the chess program can search into more depth.

 Exercise for you: Make the Java edition of the program to think in more depths, by adding more “ComputerMove”-like functions to analyze the next potential moves for the human and the computer.
 Be careful how you pass over the chessboard between these functions. (yes, Google will be your best friend)

 This last section contains the source code of the chess program in Java.

 As mentioned above, look for “C# Huo Chess” in the web (See the Recourse listed above) to see the full source code of that Huo Chess edition.
 This code is also heavily commented to make it easy to read and re-use, while the names of the functions are the same as in the Java edition of the program.

-Look also at the “How to program a chess program for dummies” series here in Harmonia Philosophica, to get some more details on the Huo Chess program. (the tools used in those articles are a bit outdated, but yet the logic is still the same)
+Look also at the “How to program a chess program for Beginners” series here in Harmonia Philosophica, to get some more details on the Huo Chess program. (the tools used in those articles are a bit outdated, but yet the logic is still the same)

 Paste that code into the main java file in your NetBeans project and compile it.